Emakiflom/Emakiflom/README.md

 - 👀 I’m interested in: Mobile networking, telecommunications, and exploring the vast world of software engineering.

-- 🌱 I’m currently learning: Software engineering principles, [mention specific technologies or languages you are currently studying], and applying my knowledge to real-world projects.
+- 🌱 I’m currently learning: Software engineering principles, Python, JavaScript (Node.js, Express.js, Mongoose), and applying my knowledge to real-world projects.

 - 💞️ I’m looking to collaborate on: Projects that challenge and enhance my software engineering skills.